kosmickaiju/red-alert-extension/README.md

 4. Click **Load unpacked** and select the repo folder
 5. The Red Alert icon will appear in your toolbar

-> No API key required — the NVD API is public.
+> No API key required.
 Rate limit is 5 requests/30s unauthenticated; the extension respects this automatically.

 ---